talmolab/sleap-tutorial-uo/labeling.md

-# Labeling and training from scratch
+# Activity 1: Labeling and training from scratch

 **Note:** If you haven't already, make sure you followed the instructions on **[setting up](setup.md)** before you get started.